Fatalwgx/cv-web-app-fastapi-jinga2-htmx-postgresql/README.md

 ### Prerequisites
 - Make sure docker is installed
 - Make sure that docker compose v2 is enabled
-- Im using wsl2, so there's a slight possibility that something might be different
+- Im using wsl2, so there's a slight possibility that something might be different on linux

 ### Part 1 - Application
 ---